Contact Dr. Jessica Krant

 Minimally invasive treatments for sagging skin

 Minimally invasive treatments for sagging skin involve various types of injectable dermal fillers.
-Often referred to as the Liquid Facelift, dermal fillers can produce dramatic results without the side effects and costs that come with a traditional facelift.
+Often referred to as a “liquid facelift”, dermal fillers can produce dramatic results without the side effects and costs that come with a traditional facelift.
 Although results from dermal fillers are temporary, the newest fillers on the market have been formulated to last as long as 18 months.
+In reality some last longer.
 Below is a brief overview of the most common types of dermal fillers that can be used to treat sagging skin.

-The most popular category of dermal fillers is hyaluronic acid.
+The most popular category of dermal fillers is hyaluronic acid (HA).
 It is a natural agent distributed widely throughout many body tissues, such as skin and cartilage.
-It is an anionic, non-sulfated glycosaminoglycan – in simple terms this means it is a sugar that serves to attract and bind water molecules, thus keeping the skin hydrated as well as giving it volume.
-Dermal fillers that contain hyaluronic acid include Restylane®, Juvederm®, and Perlane®.
+It is an anionic, non-sulfated glycosaminoglycan – in simple terms, this means it is a sugar that serves to attract and bind water molecules, thus keeping the skin hydrated as well as giving it volume.
+Dermal fillers that contain hyaluronic acid include Restylane®, Juvederm®, and others.
 Hyaluronic acid fillers can restore a more youthful appearance by filling out wrinkles and skin folds, replacing lost facial volume, with results lasting anywhere from several months to over a year.
+Evidence now shows that HA filler treatment does also stimulate the production of natural collagen.

 Collagen

 Collagen is the most abundant protein in the human body.
 It is the main structural protein of the extracellular space in various connective tissues, including the dermis, the middle layer of skin that lies below the epidermis.
 The connective tissue of the dermis provides strength and elasticity to the skin through an extracellular matrix composed of collagen and elastin fibers, which are embedded in hyaluronan and proteoglycans.
-The effects of collagen fillers only last for about 3 to 4 months, making them the shortest lasting of injectable filler materials.
+The effects of collagen fillers only last for about 3 to 4 months, making them the shortest-lasting of injectable filler materials.
+For this reason, collagen is rarely used as a filler in the United States at this time.

 Calcium hydroxylapatite